jasonli04/BSM-Monte-Carlo-Options-Visualizer-Streamlit/README.md

 # Black-Scholes Option Pricing Visualizer

-This is a simple web application built with Flask and Plotly to visualize Black-Scholes option pricing using a Monte Carlo simulation.
+This is a simple web application built with Flask and Plotly to visualize Black-Scholes option pricing using a Geometric Brownian Motion Monte Carlo simulation.

 <img width="936" alt="image" src="https://github.com/user-attachments/assets/16a16db0-eb70-4438-a8ab-d815017e0f8f" />